fakedforyou/recordurbate-streamlink/README.md

 # how to build the docker image:
-First of all the assumption is you have docker and docker-compose installed and functional on your system.
+First of all the assumption is you have docker installed and functional on your system.
 Once you have this done make a directory, move into it, get this git content, move into that, and then build the image as per below:
 ```
 mkdir -p /recordurbate-streamlink-build
 cd /recordurbate-streamlink-build